-There are no "New York only eSIMs": eSIMs are sold by country, so for NYC you'll use a United States eSIM.
-The good news is that this covers not only Manhattan, but your entire trip, including any excursions to Washington, Boston, or Niagara Falls, without changing anything.
+There are no "New York-only eSIMs": eSIMs are sold by country, so for NYC, you'll use a United States eSIM.
+The good news is that this covers not only Manhattan but your entire trip, including any excursions to Washington, Boston, or Niagara Falls, without needing to change anything.

 Coverage in Manhattan, subway, and the 5 boroughs